JakBul/Book_Manager/README.md

 * **Home Page**

 'Home Page' contains the navigation menu on the top with the logo, the information for the user to follow, and the footer which contains the social media links.
 Information for the user shows the steps to follow and the book categories which are currently available in the book manager - this part is connected to the database and can be updated by administrator.
 That means that any changes in categories can be seen here.

-All of the next pages looks similar thanks to the Python template method.

 ![screenshot](documentation/home_page.png)